 “I’m here for a manicure and pedicure, please.”

 The woman pointed at Sharalyn’s lip and spoke slowly.
-“You like it LONG like that?”
+“You like that fixed?”

 “Oh.
-Well, no—I didn’t think I looked like Frieda Kahlo.”
+Well, no—I didn’t think I looked like Frida Kahlo.”

 “What you say?”